Doctor-Who/cog-recipes/README.md

 RESAMPLING method depending of user choice but BILINEAR offer beautiful rendering.

+:warning: For image processing (classification, segmentation, viewhed, etc.) use instead NEAREST to avoid pixels values alteration. :warning:

 ## 4 Band and up or 16 bits images

-:warning: Cannot use JPG compression as is is limited to 3 Band (RGB)
+Cannot use JPG compression as is is limited to 3 Band (RGB) use DEFLATE (safer - most compatible) or ZSTD (more efficient but less compatible with other GIS application)

 ## Known issue